asterisk/documentation/docs/Fundamentals/Asterisk-Architecture/Asterisk-Architecture-The-Big-Picture.md

----
+!!! tip A Plethora of Modules

-**Tip: A Plethora of Modules** Take just a minute and go look at the Asterisk modules directory on your system.
+    Take just a minute and go look at the Asterisk modules directory on your system.
 You should find a wide variety of modules.
 A default installation of Asterisk has over one hundred fifty different modules!

----
+[//]: # (end-tip)

 ### A Few Module Examples